Historical / Biographical Fiction | WWI & Maritime History

 Nearby batteries woke in a chain reaction, each gun barking to life like some massive, coordinated animal.
 The ridge shivered beneath their feet.
 Birds fled the treeline in a black, startled cloud.
 Frank felt the familiar shift inside himself—the strange settling, the way fear and purpose fused into something hard enough to function.

-Appearance at the Indie Author Pop-Up Shop at TriCon in Halifax in May!
+Appearance at the Indie Author Pop-Up Shop at TriCon in Halifax May 15 - 17.

 Author Book Readings